RocketChat/Rocket.Chat/.changeset/late-planes-sniff.md

 "@rocket.chat/i18n": patch
 ---

-Added the possibility to enable mentions in End to end encrypted channels
+Added a new setting to enable mentions in end to end encrypted channels